 Trondheim - City Walk

-Although Trondheim is the third largest town of Norway the center is easy to explore on foot and you have the possibility to make many pictures during the walk.
+Although Trondheim is the third largest city of Norway the center is easy to explore on foot, you will have countless opportunities to take pictures of the city.

 - Guided walking tour

 - Wear comfortable shoes

 - Warm, windproof clothing according to weather conditions